jordan-yee/dangerscripts-kakoune/README.md

 # TODO

 - [ ] Review configuration scripts to make sure files are sourced as needed.
-- [ ] Create build-kakrc script that appends all config scripts to the base kakrc.
-      - How to handle load order for dependent plugins?
+- [ ] Handle load order for dependent plugins.
-- [ ] Create install-all script that runs all existing installation scripts.